 - Head back to the attic and attempt to use the key on the window to escape

 As well as the above core 'walkthrough', there is also a Dummy Finger, arguably the biggest mystery ever since the demo was released.
-With the final 'Midnight' demo release, finding it is the first step in solving five murders throughout the house, which in turn unlocks the Dirty Coin item that is said to unlock something in the full game upon release.
+With the final 'Midnight' demo release, finding it is the first step in solving five murders throughout the house, which in turn unlocks the Dirty Coin item that you can use as an additional Antique Coin the full game.

 Where to find the Dummy Finger, create the Dummy's Left Hand and Blank Notebook